izaacdb/izaacdb/README.md

 #### References and reviews

-> Izaac consistently delivered high-quality, end-to-end features that made a tangible impact across our projects.
-He would be an excellent addition to any team.
+> Izaac consistently delivered **high-quality, end-to-end features that made a tangible impact** across our projects.
+He would be **an excellent addition to any team**.
 >
 > Zahid Ahmed, Lead Developer